QuasariNova/ls170/assessment_prep/study_guide.md

 # The Internet
 ## Have a broad understanding of what the internet is and how it works ([What is the Internet?](https://launchschool.com/lessons/4af196b9/assignments/268243e5)) ([Protocols](https://launchschool.com/lessons/4af196b9/assignments/a53e65ce)) ([A Layered System](https://launchschool.com/lessons/4af196b9/assignments/21ef33af))

+The internet is a "network of networks."
+Any number of devices that are connected to communicate or exchange data is a network and the internet is a large amount of localized networks that use a series of routers to communicate with each other.

+The internet itself is the infrastructure that makes up these networks and their interconnections along with the protocols they use to communicate.

+The internet works by using a series of conceptual "layers" operating on top of one another.
+Each layer, from the physical devices all the way up to specific application protocols, facilitates a different part of network communication.
+Each layer itself having its own unit of data, or protocol data unit.
+Lower levels encapsulate higher levels data in their own protocol data unit.

 ## Understand the characteristics of the physical network, such as latency and bandwidth ([The Physical Network](https://launchschool.com/lessons/4af196b9/assignments/097d7577))

+At the lowest level, we have the physical means of transmitting the data.
+This is your network cards, your wires, radio waves, light, etc...
+How the signal is made up is dependant on the medium of which it travels.

+The characteristics of the physical network are latency and bandwidth, which come from the physical limitations of the infrastructure it self.

+- Latency is the measure of time for data to get from one point to another.
+In otherwords it is a measure of delay.
+  - Propagation delay - the time it takes for a message to travel from the sender to the recipient.
+  - Transmission delay - the time it takes to push a message into its medium.
+So like transmit into the air with wifi, or the entire electrical signal being made in a wire.
+  - Processing delay - the time it takes a router to process the packet header.
+  - Queuing delay - The time data waits in a buffer until data can be processed.
+  - Last-mile latency - the majority of the above delays happen at the network edges, where data is transmitted from the ISP to the local network as there are more frequent and shorter hops.
+  -Round-trip Time(RTT) - The length of the time from the signal being sent to the acknoledgement of receipt being received.
+- Bandwidth is the amount of data that can be sent along the physical infrastructure of a network for a particular unit of time.
+  - Typically, bandwidth for a connection is the lowest amount along all hops over the entire connection.

 ## Have a basic understanding of how lower level protocols operate ([A Layered System](https://launchschool.com/lessons/4af196b9/assignments/21ef33af))
 ### Ethernet ([The Link/ Data Link Layer](https://launchschool.com/lessons/4af196b9/assignments/81df3782))
 ### IP ([The Internet/ Network Layer](https://launchschool.com/lessons/4af196b9/assignments/b222ecfb))

+- Data Link/Link Layer - The datalink layer uses Ethernet as its protocol and is intended for local area network communication
+  - Ethernet's Protocol Data Unit is frames.
+  - Ethernet uses Multimedia Access Control(MAC) Addresses, which are burnt into the physical network adapter, which are a sequence of six two-digit hex numbers.
+Each MAC address should be unique.
+  - Ethernet uses the MAC address of the sender and the receiver to send data over a local area network.
+  - Is impractical for inter-network communication as MAC addressing is physical and does not follow a logical heirarchy, thus cant be broken down into sub-divisions.
+  - A Frame encapsulates a Packet
+- Network/Internet Layer - The Network layer uses the Internet Protocol(IP) as its protocol and is intended for inter-network communication.
+  - IP uses a PDU called an IP Packet.
+  - Packets have a header and a data payload.
+  - Packets data payload usually encapsulates a TCP fragment or a UDP datagram.
+  - Packet headers include some fields like Version, TTL, Protocol, Checksum, the Source Address, and IP address.
+It also has ID, Flags, and Fragment Offset for fragmenting large packets into multiple smaller ones to be reassembled at the destination.
+  - IP uses IP addresses for addressing.
+IP addresses are unique, logical, and heirarchical.
+  - Routers route IPs between networks by referencing routing tables.

 ## Know what an IP address is and what a port number is ([The Internet/ Network Layer](https://launchschool.com/lessons/4af196b9/assignments/b222ecfb)) ([Communication Between Processes](https://launchschool.com/lessons/2a6c7439/assignments/41113e98))

+IP addresses are used by the Internet Protocol in order to address inter-network communication.
+They come in two flavors:
+- IPv4 addresses are 32 bits in length and have four sections with numbers ranging from `0` to `255`. `192.168.1.0` is a network address, `192.168.1.255` is a broadcast address, while everything in between can be a device address.
+- IPv6 has 128-bit addresses(eight 16 bit blocks).
+They are typically written with 8 blocks of four hexadecimal numbers. `2001:db8:3333:4444:5555:6666:7777:8888`

+Port numbers are used by Transport layer protocols such TCP or UDP.
+Port numbers are an implementation of multiplexing, which tells the device which application the data received is for.
+- 0-1023 = well-known ports.
+- 1024-49151 = registered ports.
+- 49152 - 65535 = dynamic or private ports, typically used for allocation on client as ephemeral ports.

+If you have both an IP address and a port number, you have a socket.
+A socket is a communication end-point.

 ## Have an understanding of how DNS works ([Book: Background](https://launchschool.com/books/http/read/background#howtheinternetworks))

+Domain Name System(DNS) is responsible for converting domain names to an IP address using a distributed database.
+Your client will consult a DNS when it needs to send data to a domain name and the DNS will give the client the IP tied to that domain name.

 ## Understand the client-server model of web interactions, and the role of HTTP as a protocol within that model ([Some Background and Diagrams](https://launchschool.com/lessons/cc97deb5/assignments/586769d9))